ntutic/json_scrapy/docs/topics/selectors.rst

 >>> response.css('span::text').get()
 'good'

-Scrapy selectors are instances of :class:`~scrapy.Selector` class constructed by passing either :class:`~scrapy.http.TextResponse` object or markup as a string (in ``text`` argument).
+Scrapy selectors are instances of :class:`~jscrapy.Selector` class constructed by passing either :class:`~jscrapy.http.TextResponse` object or markup as a string (in ``text`` argument).

 Usually there is no need to construct Scrapy selectors manually: